-As demonstrated in the example, contextual effects may also be incorporated into random slopes models, by adding the group-averages of the predictor into the model equation in the same way as we did in Eqs 21.12 and 21.13.
-One should be aware that the 2 parameterisations
+As demonstrated in the example, contextual effects may also be incorporated into random slopes models, by adding the herd-averages of the predictor into the model equation in the same way as we did in Eqs 21.12 and 21.13.
+One should be aware that the 2 parametrisations above lead to different models if the fixed and random slopes use the same version of the predictor ( $X_1$ and $Z_1$ , respectively).
+The validity of using the group-mean centred predictor $Z_1$ has been discussed in the literature (eg Hox, 2002, Section 4.3); a practical approach is to explore both models and compare their fit to the actual data.